camfruss/boxd/README.md

     - [ ] price calculation

 ```
-// need to take transpose of this for faster computation ...
 |        | item 1 | item 2 | item 3 | ... | total |
 |--------|--------|--------|--------|-----|-------|
 | box 1  |   0    |   1    |   0    |  .  |   Σ   |